Fellowships

 Funding

-Fellows will be paid at the PGY6 level and will be offered financial support to present at a minimum of one scientific meeting during the course of the year.
+Fellows will be paid and will be offered financial support to present at a minimum of one scientific meeting during the course of the year.
 Financial support might also be arranged for one course during the one-year term of the fellowship.
 (A course dedicated to reconstructive microsurgery of the head and neck currently is recommended.)
 The fellow will also receive administrative support from the Fellowship Director and from the other staff members involved in the head and neck oncology program.

 Supervision